Emergencies in Nice

 Medical Issues

-To find an English speaking doctor in your area, call the Riviera Medical Services hotline at 04 93 26 12 70 (from a foreign cellphone dial 00 33 4 93 26 12 70)
+A local service to find an English speaking doctor in your area is the Riviera Medical Services hotline at 04 93 26 12 70 (from a foreign cellphone dial 00 33 4 93 26 12 70)

 For 24/7 housecalls (yes, they still do that here and it’s only around 80€), call 04 93 52 42 42 (00 33 4 93 52 42 42) or SOS Medecins at 04 93 85 01 01 (00 33 4 93 85 01 01), but in both cases they may or may not speak English.